pschool-in/curriculum/content/social/lifeskills-3.md

 ## Fill in the blanks (using options)

 ```
-The time difference between India and the USA is *9 (8)*hours behind.
+The time difference between India and the Washington D.C is *9 (8)*hours behind.
 The time difference between India and Japan is *3(2)* hours ahead.
 The time difference between India and Sweden is *3 (4)* hours behind.
 The time difference between India and Australia is *4(5)* hours ahead.